ABOUT ME

-I’m currently writing a memoir, as well as a collection of essays around intangible losses associated with the climate crisis.
+I’m a writer, editor, and connoisseur of vegan donuts, currently writing a memoir, The Story I Tell, as well as a collection of essays exploring resilience in the natural world.

 I’m also the Managing Editor of

-ONLY POEMS, an editor for Ecotone Magazine, a guest editor for The Masters Review and CRAFT, an editorial intern at Tin House, and a MFA in Creative Writing candidate at the University of North Carolina, Wilmington.
+ONLY POEMS, an editor for Ecotone Magazine, a guest editor for The Masters Review and CRAFT, an editorial intern at Tin House, an editor for Iron Oak Editions’ Editorial Critique Team, and a MFA in Creative Writing candidate at the University of North Carolina, Wilmington, where I received the Philip Gerard Graduate Fellowship and the Bernice Kert Fellowship in Creative Writing.

 You Imagine DeathBellevue Literary Review